-- ✓ At the end of one year in the EOPS program, students will be able to identify and understand the various educational options offered at WCC available to them to successfully complete the requirements needed for their academic goal. - ✓ The student will work with an EOPS counselor to develop a six-semester Student Educational Plan (SEP) that will identify and outline the coursework needed to be consistent with their academic goal. - ✓ As a result of participating in the EOPS orientation, the student will be able to identify and understand the requirements needed to be in compliance with the EOPS Program.
+- ✓ Upon completion of their EOPS/CARE Student Educational Plan (SEP), all new and continuing EOPS/ CARE students will be able to identify the educational requirements necessary to reach their educational goals. - ✓ Upon completion of their required counseling contacts, students will understand the process and importance of utilizing priority registration. - ✓ As a result of participating in the EOPS orientation, the student will be able to identify and understand the requirements needed to be in compliance with the EOPS Program.